kbiters/infram/README.md

 7. Once finished downloading the necessary libraries, run the app.py: ```py app.py``` or ```python app.py``` and that's it! you will have the bot running!

-> In case you want to create an executable file, open the cmd in the "Infram" directory, copy the content of the file "CREATION OF EXEs.txt" and paste it in the cmd you previously executed.
+> In case you want to create an executable file, open the cmd in the "Infram" directory, copy the content of the file "CREACION DE LOS EXEs.txt" and paste it in the cmd you previously executed.